Image

 1. McFarland, LV.
 Systematic review and meta-analysis of Saccharomyces boulardii in adult patients.
 World journal of gastroenterology: WJG.
 2010; 16(18): 2202.

-2. More MI, and Swidsinski, A. Clinical and experimental gastroenterology.
+2. More MI, and Swidsinski, A. Saccharomyces boulardii CNCM I-745 supports regeneration of the intestinal microbiota after diarrheic dysbiosis–a review.
+Clinical and experimental gastroenterology.
 2015; 8: 237.

 3. Data on file.
 Biocodex.